= Terrestrial and o = International terrestrial events in local time;

 2025

-o Apr 12 — 64th Commemoration of Human Spaceflight / Cosmonautics Day, Worldwide: Celebrating Yuri Gagarin of Russia, the 1st human to orbit Earth on Vostok 1 spacecraft in 1961; the flight lasted 108 minutes at 27,400 kph and 327 km above Earth.
+o Apr 12 — 64th Commemoration of Human Spaceflight / Cosmonautics Day, Worldwide: Celebrating Yuri Gagarin of Russia, the 1st human to orbit Earth, on Vostok 1 spacecraft in 1961; the flight lasted 108 minutes at 27,400 kph while 327 km above Earth.

 o Apr 12 — 24th Yuri’s Night Celebrations, Global: Yuri’s Night 2025; annual worldwide party to celebrate Yuri Gagarin’s 1st flight into space and promote space exploration.